DNACENSolutions/dnac_ansible_workflows/workflows/provision/README.md

 Upon successfull completetion, the playbook will return the following response

-"msg": "Deletion done Successfully for the device '137.1.1.12' ", "response": "Deletion done Successfully for the device '137.1.1.12' "
+"msg": "Deletion done Successfully for the device 'xx.xx.xx.xx' ", "response": "Deletion done Successfully for the device 'xx.xx.xx.xx' "

 Use the following command to validate the input file against the schema: